 Jessica Faust is coeditor and poetry editor of The Southern Review.
 Born and raised in southeast Louisiana, she studied in Wales and London before receiving her BS in English Education, MFA in Creative Writing (poetry), and PhD in English (literature) from LSU.
-After teaching for many years at the University of New Orleans and LSU, she joined The Southern Review as assistant editor in 2004 but continued to teach.
+After teaching for many years, she joined The Southern Review as assistant editor in 2004.
 In 2011 she became the journal's poetry editor.

 She has published her writing, built and operated puppets, edited poetry books for a diverse range of writers, and composed song lyrics.